Watery eyes may be due to an injury or a foreign object in your eye, allergies, infection and inflammation, or a tear duct obstruction.

 Tear duct obstruction

 The nasolacrimal ducts are the tear ducts at the inside corner of each eye.
 They drain away tears to prevent the buildup of water in the eyes.
 These ducts can become blocked or narrowed, causing severe epiphora.
 This can affect one or both eyes.
-This condition affects babies, children, and adults.
+This condition affects

 The ducts can become blocked due to swelling, inflammation, and infection.
 Symptoms include eye swelling, redness, and tears that flow down the face.